sailfishos-open/docker-sailfishos-builder/README.md

 - `-r REMOTE` specify additional repositories for pulling dependencies (can be given multiple times);
 - `-s SPEC` specify SPEC if there are more than one in `rpm` subfolder of the sources.
-Use just a file basename, as in "test.spec".
+Use just a file basename, as in "test.spec";
+- `-v VENDOR` set vendor for RPM.

 If all goes well, RPMs will be created under subfolder `RPMS` of the sources.